 But while you're stuck and desperate to get out, you're going to need an acceptable reason as to why you're changing jobs again so soon.

 #5 You're pulled into roles that are ‘more of the same’

 Although comfortable, taking similar roles won't expand your skills, challenge or fulfill you.
 ‘More of the same’ keeps you safely within your comfort zone.

 Comfort zone jobs don't teach you much or help you discover what you’re truly capable of.

 Meanwhile unused skills become rusty, achievements become irrelevant and ageing experience becomes obsolete.

-#6 Doing a similar role puts you in a box
+#6 Doing a similar role keeps you in a defined box

 When someone asks what you do, you’re more likely to say, “I’m a… [General Manager/Sales Executive/Accountant/Business Analyst].”